 Elections

 The Operating Staff Council consists of 17 representatives, elected by you, the operating staff at large.
-Representatives serve a three year term.
-The three candidates with the next most votes become alternates, each serving one year terms.
+Representatives serve a three-year term.
+The three candidates with the next most votes become alternates, each serving a one-year term.

 If you have questions, please contact osc@niu.edu.